rdeavila/rpm-update-history/README.md

 ### Development commands

+* `make clean`: remove compiled binaries and packages, and reset database file
 * `make build`: build a production-ready binary on `./bin` directory
 * `make pkg`: create new `.deb` and `.rpm` packages
+* `shards install`: install any new shard dependency
 * `shards run`: run the project.
 To pass the `rpm-update-history` commands, use `--`.
 Ex.:
   `shards run -- --build`